Are you looking for a dog that is lively yet small? A dog that has a cute face, an elegant coat, and simply loves cuddle time?

 For this reason, you need to ask the breeder for a renal dysplasia test clearance for both parents.

-The last thing you need to worry when it comes to your Shih Tzu’s health condition is genetic eye diseases, such as progressive retinal atrophy and cataracts.
+The last thing you need to worry about when it comes to your Shih Tzu’s health condition is genetic eye diseases, such as progressive retinal atrophy and cataracts.

 Again, ask the breeder to show you test clearances for this disease as well.